The ergonomics of transverse ocarinas

 Physical balance

-Not all multichambers can balance like this however, as adding additional chambers tends to shift the centre of balance away from the player.
+Not all multichambers can balance like this, however, as adding additional chambers tends to shift the centre of balance away from the player.
 Making them balance well requires using the mouthpiece and higher chambers as a counterweight.

 The shape of the mouthpiece

-Each chamber of a multichambered ocarina has its own windway and typically only one is blown at a time.
+Each chamber of a multichambered ocarina has its own windway, and typically, only one is blown at a time.
 The air is directed into the desired windway by forming an aperture between your lips.